 “By Silvanus, our faithful brother as I consider him, I have written to you briefly, exhorting and testifying that this is the true grace of God in which you stand.”

-Peter wrote first Peter by using an amanuensis (a secretary who penned the epistle — Silvanus).
+Peter recorded most of First Peter by using an amanuensis (a secretary who penned the epistle — Silvanus).
+Now he puts his personal pen to the epistle.

 exhorting and testifying